Gouvernathor/attributes_manager/README.md

 ## How to use

 The first thing this system (`attributes_manager_ren.py`) does is to slightly change how the `config.adjust_attributes` and `config.default_attribute_callbacks` variables work.
 You can still manually set individual keys to old-style functions, but you shouldn't change or assign the dict as a whole, as it may come after and erase changes done by this system.
-If you want to use this system in more creative ways, you may even want to set it to be a different type, as we'll see later.
+If you want to use this system in more creative ways, you may even want to set the config's dict to be a different type, as we'll see later.

 ### Decorators